 Sleeping bags are still the most popular nighttime insulation option with backpackers because they’re warmer in cold, damp, or drafty weather, especially below freezing.
 While mummy sleeping bag designs still prevail, there’s a lot more variety in the types of sleeping bags that have become available in the past five years, including women’s specific sleeping bags.
 Is it worth buying a women’s specific bag sleeping bag?
 You betcha, but they’re not as widely available as sleeping bags for men.

-Here are our top 10 sleeping bag picks for 2019 made especially for women.
+Here are our top 10 sleeping bag picks made especially for women.

 |Make / Model||Weight||Down Fill Power||Lengths||Price|

 |Sea to Summit Attitiude At1 25||2 lbs 6.1 oz||750||5'7", 6'||$379|

 |Feathered Friends Egret UL 20||1 lb 9.6 oz||950||5'3", 5'9"||$518|

 |Marmot Angel Fire 25||2 lbs 7.5 oz||650||5'6", 5'10"||$259|